sensu/sensu-docs/content/sensu-go/6.9/observability-pipeline/observe-process/populate-metrics-influxdb.md

 {{% notice note %}}
 **NOTE**: Sensu does not download and install dynamic runtime asset builds onto the system until they are needed for command execution.
-Read the [asset reference](../../../plugins/assets#dynamic-runtime-asset-builds) for more information about dynamic runtime asset builds.
 {{% /notice %}}

 ## Create the handler

 Now that you have registered the dynamic runtime asset, use sensuctl to create a handler called `influxdb-handler` that pipes observation data (events) to InfluxDB with the sensu/sensu-influxdb-handler dynamic runtime asset.
 Edit the command below to replace the placeholders for database name, address, username, and password with the information for your own InfluxDB database.
-For more information about the Sensu InfluxDB handler, read the [asset page in Bonsai][13].

 {{< code shell >}}
 sensuctl handler create influxdb-handler \